 For up to the minute travel information and to book tickets, please visit Nexus.

 The Shields Ferry provides a convenient link across the Tyne from South to North Shields (journey time: 7 minutes).
 The Ferry landing is a short walk from South Shields Transport Interchange.

 |South Shields - North Shields||At 15 minutes past and 45 minutes past the hour|

 |North Shields - South Shields||On the hour and at 30 minutes past the hour|

 Park and Ride is available at North Shields ferry landing and bicycles are permitted on the ferry at no extra charge.

 Newcastle's Central Station is on the main East Coast railway line between London and Edinburgh and there are regular services from the Midlands and the West.
 The station is located in Newcastle city centre and is the regional hub for both long and short distance rail services.

-Central Station Metro station is located within the rail station and offers a direct connection to South Shields Metro station (journey time: 26 minutes).
+Central Station Metro station is located within the rail station and offers a direct connection to South Shields Transport Interchange (journey time: 26 minutes).